Nonny-50/-alx-system_engineering-devops/0x00-shell_basics/README.md

- a script that prints the absolute path name of the current
+Display the contents list of your current directory.